8bitbuddhist/PixelMaestro/docs/maestro.md

 Maestro maestro(sections, num_sections);
 ```

 If you only want to use a single Section, just pass the grid dimensions into the Maestro's constructor.
-The Maestro dynamically allocates the new Section:
+The Maestro automatically creates the new Section:
 ```c++
 Maestro maestro(10, 20);
 ```